tfoote000/github-runner/README.md

 A production-ready, self-hosted GitHub Actions runner that runs in Docker.
 This provides full control over the runner environment and makes it easy to scale and manage your CI/CD infrastructure.

+## ⚠️ SECURITY WARNING

+**This container requires access to the Docker daemon (`/var/run/docker.sock`) which grants significant privileges:**

+- **Full Docker Control**: Can create, modify, and delete any container on the host
+- **Container Escape**: Can mount host filesystem and escape container isolation
+- **Host System Access**: Can potentially access sensitive host files and processes
+- **Network Access**: Can access internal Docker networks and other containers

+**Security Implications:**
+- The runner container effectively has root-equivalent access to the host system
+- Malicious or compromised workflows could exploit this access
+- Other containers on the same host may be accessible to the runner

+**Use at your own risk.** Only deploy this runner in trusted environments and ensure:
+- Repository access is limited to trusted users
+- Workflow files are reviewed before execution
+- The host system contains no sensitive data that shouldn't be accessible
+- Consider network isolation and other hardening measures for production use

+For enhanced security options, see the [Security Considerations](#security-considerations) section below.

+---

 ## Features

 - 🚀 **Clean Ubuntu 22.04 base** - Stable and widely compatible